numpy/numpy/doc/source/reference/arrays.dtypes.rst

 String with comma-separated fields

-   Numarray introduced a short-hand notation for specifying the format of a record as a comma-separated string of basic formats.
+   A short-hand notation for specifying the format of a structured data type is a comma-separated string of basic formats.

    A basic format in this context is an optional shape specifier followed by an array-protocol type string.
 Parenthesis are required